Good sleep for autistic teenagers

 All teenagers, including autistic teenagers, need enough good-quality sleep to:

-- maintain good physical health and enjoy physical activity, exercise or sport
+- maintain good physical health and enjoy physical activity

-- regulate appetite, follow a healthy diet and stay at a healthy weight
+- regulate appetite and follow a healthy diet

 - maintain energy levels